the Baltic consonants š, ž, č are written out as sh, zh, ch.

 preistatint to present (Inf)

-preivakēt call, summon (Inf)
+preivakīt call, summon (Inf)

-preki against (prep) ( < * preti )
+preki against (prep) ( < * preti ) [ Sanskrit " práti " against ]

-prūsas (a) Prussian
+prūsas (a) Prussian, Sembian

-prūsiskas Prussian
+prūsiskan Prussian

 prusnas face

-puknē pain
+pukne pain

 pult to fall (Inf)

-puninan buttocks
+puninan buttocks (Latin "fundus")

 purent to pulverize (Inf)